 4. Protein Powders Are Artificial and Highly Processed

 Don’t get us wrong, these highly processed powders do exist.
 But natural, wholesome, minimally processed ones are out there too!
 When looking for a protein powder, choose organic varieties that contain no added artificial flavor, color, sweetener, or fillers.
 You can get organic grass-fed whey protein and plant-based varieties that are natural simple and delicious.
-We think our Superfood Protein is pretty special, but there are others out there also, you just need to check the ingredients list to make sure it’s ‘clean’.
+You just need to check the ingredients list to make sure it’s ‘clean’.

 5. The More Protein Per Serve The Better!